RizaHKhan/cdk-for-laravel-deployment/README.md

 }),
 ```

 In the CloudformationInit block, we are creating the specific environment needed to run our Laravel application.
-This involces the Nginx web server along with a number of PHP libraries.
+This involves the Nginx web server along with a number of PHP libraries.

 You will need to be careful here, there are some packages that are common and available via the `InitPackage.yum('nginx')` method, but others will need to be added via `InitCommand.shellCommand('...packages go here')`.
 You will need to experiment to make sure you build the environment appropriately.